Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Total 3329 100,0

-Data collected at the Institute of Hygiene, University of Cologne, 1969-84, and at the Institute for Medical Microbiology and Immunology, University of Bonn, Germany, 1984-95.
+Data collected at the Institute of Hygiene, University of Cologne, 1969-84, and at the Institute of Medical Microbiology and Immunology, University of Bonn, Germany, 1984-95.

-Actinomycotic lesions are often preceded by a history of caries and tooth decay, tooth extraction, fracture of the jaw, periodontal abscess, mucosal damage by foreign bodies (bone fragments, fish bones, spines of grass or grain), or tonsil suppuration.
-It should be remembered that traumatic factors, local or general predisposing conditions, do not necessarily occur in all cases or may be overlooked in the history taking.
+Actinomycotic lesions are often preceded by a history of caries and tooth decay, tooth extraction, jaw fracture, periodontal abscess, damage to the mucous membrane by foreign bodies (bone fragments, fish bones, grass or grain awns) or suppuration of the tonsils.
+It should be remembered that traumatic factors, local or general predisposing conditions, do not necessarily occur in all cases or may be missed when collecting anamnesis.

-In cervicofacial actinomycosis, according to the analysis of 317 patients, the following tissues were most often involved in the process: adjacent to the lower jaw (53.6%), cheek (16.4%), chin (13.3%), mandibular ramus and angle (10.7%) , upper jaw (5.7%) and jaw joint (0.3%) (Herzog 1981).
-Other areas that are less commonly affected are neck, mastoid, sinuses, parotid, thyroid, tongue, lips, nasal septum, and ears (Slack and Gerencser 1975, Kingdom and Tami 1994).
-Direct bone and regional involvement lymph nodes This is very rare, but periostitis and post-traumatic osteomyelitis with fermenting actinomycetes are not uncommon (11.7% of cases reported by Herzog 1981).
+In cervicofacial actinomycosis, according to an analysis of 317 patients, the following tissues were most often involved in the process: adjacent to the lower jaw (53.6%), cheek (16.4%), chin (13.3%), mandibular branch and angle (10.7%) , maxilla (5.7%) and jaw joint (0.3%) (Herzog 1981).
+Other areas that are less commonly affected: neck, mastoid, sinuses, parotid gland, thyroid gland, tongue, lips, nasal septum and ears (Slack and Gerencser 1975, Kingdom and Tami 1994).
+Direct damage to bone and regional lymph nodes is very rare, but periostitis and post-traumatic osteomyelitis with the presence of fermenting actinomycetes are not so rare (11.7% of cases reported by Herzog 1981).

-Primary cervicofacial actinomycotic lesions are either acute, predominantly odontogenic, abscesses, or very sharp forms panniculitis, or as slow-forming, hard, reddish or deathly pale inflammatory infiltrates (Lentze 1969, Pulverer and Schaal 1978, Schaal 1979, 1981, 1996).
-Whereas, although chronic infiltrates are usually painless and acute forms of infection are painful, they can all lead to masticatory muscle trismus when the process develops near the temporomandibular joint.
+Primary cervicofacial actinomycotic lesions are either acute, predominantly odontogenic, abscesses, or very sharp forms panniculitis, or as a slowly developing hard, reddish or livid inflammatory infiltrate (Lentze 1969, Pulverer and Schaal 1978, Schaal 1979, 1981, 1996).
+Whereas, although chronic infiltrates are usually painless and acute forms of infection are painful, they can all lead to trismus of the masticatory muscles when the process forms near the temporomandibular joint.

-To lead to a quick and complete healing, only a surgical incision and drainage in the vast majority of cases is not enough.
+To achieve rapid and complete healing, surgical incision and drainage alone are not sufficient in the vast majority of cases.
 Acute and especially chronic cases tend not to heal without specific antibiotic therapy.
 At best, there is a temporary regression of symptoms, after which relapses may develop after a few weeks or months.
 The longer both forms of actinomycosis persist, the sooner similar and very characteristic late signs of this disease develop in both cases.
-They include: regression and scarring of the central purulent focus, progression of hard, painless, deathly pale infiltrates in the periphery, the formation of multiple areas of softening and fistula formation.
-The latter appear spontaneously or form at the site of a surgical incision and, together with multiple abscesses, form a multi-chamber system of cavities in the affected tissue, which does not respond well to conventional therapy, including the administration of "standard" antibiotics, and shows a clear tendency to relapse after a temporary regression of inflammatory symptoms ...
-Without treatment or with inappropriate treatment, cervicofacial actinomycosis slowly progresses, even across the borders of the organ, and can become life threatening when introduced into the cranial cavity, mediastinum, or when invading large blood vessels (Herzog et al, 1984).
-Discharges from fistulas and pus from abscesses are usually yellowish and thicker in consistency than serous discharge and often contain particles originally called "drusen" or often referred to as "sulfur granules".
+They include: regression and scarring of the central purulent focus, progression of hard, painless, livid infiltrates on the periphery, the formation of multiple areas of softening and the formation of fistulas.
+The latter appear spontaneously or form at the site of a surgical incision and, together with multiple abscesses, form a multi-chamber system of cavities in the affected tissue, which responds poorly to conventional therapy, including the introduction of “standard” antibiotics, and shows a clear tendency to relapse after temporary regression of inflammatory signs .
+Without treatment or with inappropriate treatment, cervicofacial actinomycosis progresses slowly, even across organ boundaries, and can become life-threatening when introduced into the cranial cavity, mediastinum or when invading large blood vessels (Herzog et al., 1984).
+Discharge from fistulas and pus from abscesses are usually yellowish in color and the consistency of serous discharge is thicker and often contain particles originally called “drusen”, or often referred to as “sulfur granules”.

 Thoracic actinomycosis

-Thoracic lesions in actinomycosis are much less common than the cervico-facial form.
-The formation of the process is usually preceded by the aspiration of pathogenic material from the oral cavity, for example, plaque or calculus, the contents of the crypt of the amygdala or a foreign body contaminated with the microflora of the oral cavity, including pathogenic actinomycetes.
-Occasionally, this form of the disease develops due to local spread of the cervicofacial process, perforation of the diaphragm due to abdominal injury, or hematogenous spread from any distant focus of infection (Slack and Gerencser 1975).
+Thoracic lesions with actinomycosis are much less common than the cervicofacial form.
+The formation of the process is usually preceded by aspiration of pathogenic material from the oral cavity, for example, dental plaque or calculus, the contents of the tonsil crypt or foreign body, contaminated with oral microflora, including pathogenic actinomycetes.
+Sometimes, this form of the disease develops due to local spread of a cervicofacial process, perforation of the diaphragm due to injury to the abdominal cavity, or hematogenous spread from any distant site of infection (Slack and Gerencser 1975).

-First of all, thoracic actinomycosis may appear as a mediastinal tumor or bronchopneumonic infiltrate, necrotizing pneumonia, or lung abscess (Slack and Gerencser 1975, Schaal and Beaman 1984, Morris and Sewell 1994).
-Radiographs show discrete dense or multiple shadows in which cavities may form.
-At the onset of the disease, the main symptoms are chest pain, fever, cough with or without phlegm, weight loss, but hemoptysis is unusual.
-In the future, the infection can progress to pleural empyema, pericarditis, or chest wall involvement.
-If diagnosed late, or treatment is inadequate, the latter signs may include extensive subcutaneous chest wall abscesses, paravertebral or pelvic abscesses that form in the groin and are emptied by pus containing large numbers of actinomycotic druses.
+Primarily, thoracic actinomycosis may appear as a mediastinal tumor or bronchopneumonic infiltrate, necrotizing pneumonia, or lung abscess (Slack and Gerencser 1975, Schaal and Beaman 1984, Morris and Sewell 1994).
+Radiographs show isolated dense or multiple shadows in which cavities may form.
+At the onset of the disease, the main signs are chest pain, fever, cough with or without sputum, and weight loss, but hemoptysis is unusual.
+The infection may subsequently progress to pleural empyema, pericarditis, or chest wall lesions.
+If the diagnosis is late or treatment is inadequate, late signs may include extensive subcutaneous chest wall abscesses, paravertebral or pelvic abscesses that form in the groin and drain pus containing large numbers of actinomycotic drusen.

 Abdominal actinomycosis

-Actinomycotic lesions of the abdominal and anorectal organs are quite rare (Table 1).
-Their development is associated with acute perforation of internal organs (appendicitis, diverticulitis, cryptitis, various ulcers), surgical or other traumatic injuries, including swallowed bone fragments or fish bones.
+Actinomycotic lesions of the abdominal cavity and anorectal region are quite rare (Table 1).
+Their development is associated with acute perforation of internal organs (appendicitis, diverticulitis, cryptitis, various peptic ulcers), surgical or other traumatic injuries, including injuries from swallowed bone fragments or fish bones.

 Another source of pelvic and abdominal actinomycotic infections has recently been identified.
-It turned out that in 10-20% of women with intrauterine contraceptives or vaginal uterine rings, the uterus and cervical canal are colonized by a mixed bacterial flora, which includes potentially pathogenic fermenting actinomycetes (Gupta, Hollander and Frost 1976, Gupta, Erozan and Frost 1978, Eibach and others.
-1989, 1992, Schaal and Lee 1992, Chatwani and Amin-Hanjani 1994), as well as other predominantly anaerobic bacteria (Schaal and Lee 1992).
-They hardly occur in women who do not use these devices.
-This colonization may serve as an initial center for the development of aggressive actinomycosis with involvement of the pelvic organs and may even be the source of hematogenous metastatic hepatic or intracranial actinomycotic abscesses (Gupta, Erozan and Frost 1978).
+It has been found that in 10-20% of women with intrauterine contraceptives or vaginal uterine rings, the uterus and cervical canal are colonized by a mixed bacterial flora, which includes potentially pathogenic fermenting actinomycetes (Gupta, Hollander and Frost 1976, Gupta, Erozan and Frost 1978, Eibach et al. 1989, 1992, Schaal and Lee 1992, Chatwani and Amin-Hanjani 1994), as well as other, predominantly anaerobic, bacteria (Schaal and Lee 1992).
+They practically never occur in women who do not use these devices.
+This colonization may serve as the initial site for the development of aggressive actinomycosis affecting the pelvic organs and may even be the source of hematogenous metastatic hepatic or intracranial actinomycotic abscesses (Gupta, Erozan and Frost 1978).

 The initial signs of abdominal actinomycosis are usually mild and vague.
-These include: fever, malaise, weakness, and pain that slowly but progressively increases.
-During the development of the process, it usually resembles slowly progressive tumors similar to malignant processes, such as cancers of the stomach, colon and rectum, anorectal region or cervix (Stein and Schaal 1984, Schaal 1985b, Ewig et al. 1993, Alvarado-Cerna and Bracho-Riquelme 1994, Skoutelis et al. 1995).
-Large subcutaneous abscesses, extensive lacrimal lumps, or fistulas may be observed, from which drusen is often the first characteristic sign of disease (Schaal and Beaman 1984).
-Without effective treatment abdominal actinomycosis can spread to any adjacent tissue or organ, including the liver, spleen, kidney, fallopian tubes, ovaries, uterus, testes, bladder, rectum, or abdominal wall (Slack and Gerencser 1975, Khalaff, Srigley and Klotz 1995, Mmller -Holzner et al. 1995).
+They include: fever, malaise, weakness and pain, which slowly but progressively increases.
+As the process progresses, it usually resembles slowly progressing tumors similar to malignant processes, such as cancer of the stomach, colon, rectum, anorectum or cervix (Stein and Schaal 1984, Schaal 1985b, Ewig et al. 1993, Alvarado-Cerna and Bracho-Riquelme 1994, Skoutelis et al. 1995).
+Large subcutaneous abscesses, large livid masses, or fistulas may be observed, from which drusen discharge is often the first characteristic sign of the disease (Schaal and Beaman 1984).
+Without effective treatment Abdominal actinomycosis can spread to any adjacent tissue or organ, including the liver, spleen, kidney, fallopian tubes, ovaries, uterus, testes, bladder, rectum, or abdominal wall (Slack and Gerencser 1975, Khalaff, Srigley and Klotz 1995, Müller -Holzner et al. 1995).

-Actinomycosis of the brain and spinal cord is very rare, possibly due to the now more available effective antibiotic therapy, preventing hematogenous or direct spread of infection (Table 1).
+Actinomycosis of the brain and spinal cord is very rare, perhaps due to the now more accessible effective antibacterial therapy that prevents hematogenous or direct spread of infection (Table 1).
 It is these mechanisms that are predominantly responsible for CNS involvement, especially when the primary lesion is located in the lungs or abdomen (Slack and Gerencser 1975, Jamjoom, Jamjoom and al-Hedaithy 1994, Voisin et al. 1998).
-The main manifestation of CNS actinomycosis is a cerebral abscess.
-Signs depend on localization, and are determined by the rate of development of an abscess, the degree of displacement or destruction of brain tissue.
-The main symptoms are - headache, increased intracranial pressure, focal symptoms, hemiparesis, aphasia, ataxia, and pathological reflexes (Slack and Gerencser 1975).
+The main manifestation of actinomycosis of the central nervous system is a brain abscess.
+Signs depend on the location, and are determined by the speed of development of the abscess, the degree of displacement or destruction of brain tissue.
+Main symptoms - headache, increase intracranial pressure, focal symptoms, hemiparesis, aphasia, ataxia and pathological reflexes (Slack and Gerencser 1975).

 Actinomycosis of bones and skin

 Unlike some animals, bone involvement is rare in human actinomycosis (Table 1).
-The process is usually caused by the direct spread of infection from the adjacent soft tissues.
+The process is usually caused by direct spread of infection from adjacent soft tissues.
 This leads to periostitis, which stimulates new osteogenesis, visible on radiographs.
-At the onset of the disease, limited areas of bone destruction can be observed, surrounded by denser bone tissue.
-In such cases, the mandible, ribs, and spine are most commonly involved.
+At the onset of the disease, limited areas of bone destruction may be observed, surrounded by denser bone tissue.
+In such cases, the mandible, ribs and spine are most often involved.
 Although actinomycotic lesions of other bones have been described, they have not been confirmed by culture.
 Actinomycosis of the skin is extremely rare (Table 1).
 The source is mainly wounds contaminated with saliva or plaque, or human bites or injuries sustained in a fist fight.
 Hematogenous spread of the pathogen into the skin may also occur.
-The clinical picture of cutaneous or wound actinomycosis is very similar to the cervico-facial form.
+The clinical picture of cutaneous or wound actinomycosis is very similar to the cervicofacial form.

 Epidemiology of actinomycosis

-The bacteria that are isolated from foci of actinomycotic lesions in humans essentially belong to the resident or transient congenital microflora of the mucous membranes.
-Thus, in addition to actinomycosis resulting from human bites or injuries in a fist fight, the disease always has an endogenous origin and is therefore not capable of epidemic outbreaks or transmission in the usual sense.
+Bacteria that are isolated from foci of actinomycotic lesions in humans essentially belong to the resident or transient innate microflora of the mucous membranes.
+Thus, except for actinomycosis resulting from human bites or injuries in a fist fight, the disease is always of endogenous origin and therefore is not capable of epidemic outbreaks or transmission in the usual sense.

-Although sporadic actinomycosis occurs worldwide, the incidence of actinomycosis appears to vary from continent to continent, from country to country, or even from region to region, possibly reflecting changing dental care standards and differences in the number and types of antibiotics used. ...
-Such factors may explain the lower absolute and relative incidence of cervicofacial actinomycosis in the United States compared with Europe, but the higher prevalence of thoracic and abdominal infections in the North American continent.
+Although sporadic actinomycosis occurs throughout the world, the incidence of actinomycosis appears to vary from continent to continent, country to country, or even region to region, perhaps reflecting changing standards of dental care and differences in the amount and types of antibiotics used. .
+Such factors may explain the lower absolute and relative incidence of cervicofacial actinomycosis in the United States compared with Europe, but the higher prevalence of thoracic and abdominal infections on the North American continent.

-Based histological studies Hemmes (1963) calculated the incidence of actinomycotic infections in the Netherlands: 1 per 119,000 inhabitants per year.
-For the Cologne region in Germany until 1969, Lentze (1969) reported an incidence of 1 in 83,000.
-Later, this incidence was recalculated for 1970-85. and a range of 1 in 40,000 (acute and chronic cases combined) to 1 in 80,000 (chronic cases only) per year has been determined (Schaal 1979).
+Based histological studies Hemmes (1963) calculated the incidence of actinomycotic infections in the Netherlands as 1 per 119,000 inhabitants per year.
+For the Cologne region in Germany before 1969, Lentze (1969) reported an incidence of 1 in 83,000.
+This incidence was subsequently recalculated for 1970–85. and a range of 1 in 40,000 (acute and chronic cases combined) to 1 in 80,000 (chronic cases only) per year has been determined (Schaal 1979).
 This is significantly higher than the incidence of actinomycosis in other areas of Germany and other European countries.
-Such differences are difficult to explain, but they may more likely be related to local diagnostic characteristics than to true epidemiological differences.
+Such differences are difficult to explain but may be due to local diagnostic differences rather than true epidemiological differences.

 It has long been known (Slack and Gerencser 1975, Pulverer and Schaal 1978, Schaal 1981, Schaal and Beaman 1984) that typical actinomycosis occurs 2.5-3.0 times more often in men than in women.
-In addition, epidemiological data show that the unequal distribution of the disease by sex is limited only to patients of puberty.
-Before puberty and at climacteric, actinomycosis is evenly distributed between the sexes (Pulverer and Schaal 1978, Schaal 1981).
+In addition, epidemiological data show that the unequal distribution of the disease by gender is limited only to patients of puberty.
+Before puberty and at menopause, actinomycosis is evenly distributed between the sexes (Pulverer and Schaal 1978, Schaal 1981).
 This suggests that the disease can occur in all age groups (Slack and Gerencser 1975, Pulverer and Schaal 1978, Schaal 1981).
-Among the patients observed, the youngest was 1.5 months old, and the oldest was 89 years old.
-However, the highest incidence of actinomycosis was observed in men aged 21 to 40 years and in women aged 11 to 30 years (Pulverer and Schaal 1978, Schaal 1981, 1992, Schaal and Beaman 1984).
+Among the observed patients, the youngest was 1.5 months old, and the oldest was 89 years old.
+However, the highest incidence of actinomycosis was observed in men aged 21 to 40 years and women aged 11 to 30 years (Pulverer and Schaal 1978, Schaal 1981, 1992, Schaal and Beaman 1984).

 Pathology and pathogenesis

-initial stage acute illness - an inflammatory process that leads to the formation of an abscess or, if the course is chronic, tissue proliferation develops and multiple small abscesses form.
-More advanced processes are characterized by scar tissue in the center and with granulations on the periphery, which may include multiple purulent foci or cavities with multiple fistulous passages.
-Rarely, in cases. when bone is involved, osteoclastic and osteoblastic changes can occur.
+initial stage acute illness - inflammatory process, which leads to the formation of an abscess or, if the course is chronic, tissue proliferation develops and multiple small abscesses form.
+More developed processes are characterized by scar tissue in the center and with granulations on the periphery, which may include multiple purulent foci or cavities with multiple fistulous tracts.
+Rarely, in cases. when bone tissue is involved, osteoclastic and osteoblastic changes may occur.

-In a purulent focus, druses of actinomycetes can be found.
-They are found in the contents of an abscess or in discharge from fistulas in about 25% of cases, which is of great diagnostic value.
-Druses are up to 1 mm in diameter and are visible to the naked eye.
-These are yellowish (with a reddish or brownish tinge) particles, resembling cauliflower at low magnifications.
-Under the microscope, after slight squeezing between the slide and the cover glass, one can see that they are composed of a different number of spherical lobes, which represent filamentous actinomycotic microcolonies formed in vivo and generally form a cauliflower-type structure.
+Drusen of actinomycetes can be found in a purulent focus.
+They are found in the contents of an abscess or in discharge from fistulas in approximately 25% of cases, which has great diagnostic value.
+Drusen measure up to 1 mm in diameter and are visible to the naked eye.
+These are yellowish (with a reddish or brownish tint) particles that resemble cauliflower at low magnifications.
+Under the microscope, after slight compression between the slide and cover glass, one can see that they are composed of a varying number of spherical lobes, which represent filamentous actinomycotic microcolonies formed in vivo and generally form a cauliflower-type structure.
 The surrounding tissues are usually infiltrated with polymorphonuclear leukocytes.

-Fully crushed and Gram-stained granules at high magnification indicate that the material consists of clusters of gram-positive, intertwined branching mycelium filaments.
-The stained smears may also contain a varied number of other gram-positive and gram-negative rods and cocci, which represent the accompanying flora, as well as numerous leukocytes.
-Mainly in tissue material, and less often in purulent discharge, it can be observed that the tips of the peripheral filaments in the granule are covered with a club-like layer of hyaline material, which can help differentiate actinomycotic drusen from similar particles of other (microbial and non-microbial) origin.
-It should be emphasized that the term "sulfur granules", which is widely used to denote actinomycotic druses, refers only to the yellow color of the particles, and not at all to their high sulfur content.
+Fully crushed and Gram-stained granules at high magnification show that the material consists of groups of Gram-positive, intertwined branching mycelial filaments.
+Stained smears may also contain a varied number of other gram-positive and gram-negative rods and cocci that represent the associated flora, as well as numerous leukocytes.
+Predominantly in tissue material, and less often in purulent discharge, it can be observed that the tips of the peripheral filaments in the granule are covered by a club-like layer of hyaline material, which can help differentiate actinomycotic drusen from similar particles of other (microbial and non-microbial) origin.
+It should be emphasized that the term “sulfur granules,” quite widely used to designate actinomycotic drusen, refers only to the yellow color of the particles, and not at all to the high sulfur content in them.

 The main natural habitat of all fermenting actinomycetes pathogenic to humans is the oral cavity of healthy adults, where they live in significant quantities.
-In the digestive and genital tracts, however, they seem to be present only sporadically or in low amounts.
-The same applies to the oral cavity of infants before teething and already edentulous adults.
-This may explain why cervicofacial actinomycosis is relatively less common at a very young or old age.
+In the digestive and reproductive tracts, however, they appear to be present only sporadically or in low quantities.
+The same applies to the oral cavity of pre-teething infants and edentulous adults.
+This may explain why cervicofacial actinomycosis is relatively less common in very young or old people.

-The relatively low incidence of the disease in comparison with the ubiquitous occurrence of the pathogen in adults is apparently associated with the need for tissue invasion rather than a simple defect in the mucous membrane.
-Such conditions are more likely to depend on local tissue damage at the site of implantation than on a defect in the function of the immune system as a whole.
-In this regard, a prerequisite for the establishment of fermenting actinomycetes in host tissues is the presence of a negative redox potential, on which both pathogenic actinomycetes and many accompanying bacteria depend.
-Such a local decrease in oxygen potential can be caused by impaired blood circulation due to general circulatory disorders or vascular disease, traumatic injuries with crushing of tissues or the introduction of foreign bodies, or with the necrotic ability of other microorganisms simultaneously present.
+The relatively low incidence of the disease compared to the widespread occurrence of the pathogen in adults is apparently due to the need for tissue invasion rather than a simple mucosal defect.
+Such conditions are more likely to depend on local tissue damage at the site of penetration than on a defect in the function of the immune system as a whole.
+In this regard, a mandatory prerequisite for the establishment of fermenting actinomycetes in host tissues is the presence of a negative redox potential, on which both pathogenic actinomycetes and many associated bacteria depend.
+This local decrease in oxygen potential may be caused by impaired circulation due to general circulatory disorders or vascular disease, traumatic injuries with tissue crushing or the introduction of foreign bodies, or the necrotic ability of other simultaneously present microorganisms.

-These so-called "accompanying microorganisms" act as a trigger for the actinomycotic process, producing local anaerobic conditions.
+These so-called “associated microorganisms” are, as it were, a trigger for the actinomycotic process, producing local anaerobic conditions.
 In addition, they enhance the relatively low invasive ability of pathogenic fermenting actinomycetes by releasing aggressive enzymes such as hyaluronidases and toxins.
-Thus, actinomycosis is almost always a synergistic mixed infection, in which actinomycetes are a specific component, or a "leading" organism that determines the characteristics clinical course and characteristic symptoms of the disease.
+Thus, actinomycosis is almost always a synergistic mixed infection, in which actinomycetes are a specific component, or “leading” organism that determines the characteristics clinical course and characteristic symptoms of the disease.
 The composition of the accompanying microflora varies from case to case, but it is always present and often determines the initial clinical picture and some complications.

 Very little is known about the factors that may explain the pathogenicity of actinomycosis caused by fermenting actinomycetes.
-However, it has long been established (Slack and Gerencser 1975) that Actinomycesspp. can form a villous layer on its surface that can resemble hairs and which can promote adhesion of the pathogen to the host cells (Figdor and Davies 1997).
+However, it has been established for quite some time (Slack and Gerencser 1975) that Actinomyces spp. may form a villous layer on their surface, which may resemble hairs and which may facilitate adhesion of the pathogen to host cells (Figdor and Davies 1997).

 Actinomyces israelii 73.3 54.4 13.3